carlosp420/nymphalidae_diversification/MS.md

 ### Phylogenetic uncertainty in the Multi-MEDUSA approach
-We found that the analyses by MEDUSA on the 1000 trees did not estimate the same diversification shifts as in the MCT (all shifts found by MEDUSA on the 1000 trees are provided in supp. mat.
+We found that the analyses by MEDUSA on the 1000 trees did not estimate the same diversification shifts as in the MCT (the background diversification and all shifts found by MEDUSA on the 1000 trees are provided in supp. mat.
 08).
 In order to obtain the diversification shifts that were estimated in most of the 1000 trees, we plotted the diversification shifts (index number) versus number of trees containing that particular diversification shift (Figure 3, supp. mat.
 09-10) as estimated by MEDUSA.
-Besides the root, there were three diversification shifts found in more than 95% of the trees: (i) diversification rate increase in the genus Charaxes;
+There were three diversification shifts found in more than 95% of the trees: (i) diversification rate increase in the genus Charaxes;
 (ii) rate increase in Ithomiini subtribes Oleriina + Ithomiina + Napeogenina + Dircennina + Godyrina, and (iii) slowed diversification in part of Danaini